tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 Adopt the idea of `"modules.root"` from [Defense of .js](https://github.com/dherman/defense-of-dot-js), name pending upon some investigation.
 This would be introduced at the same time as ES modules.
-Any node version that supports this field would change the path resolution upon packages to resolve relative to the path defined in this field.
+Any Node version that supports this field would change the path resolution upon packages to resolve relative to the path defined in this field.

 ### Example